Adderly Fong: 2012 Audi R8 LMS Cup, British Formula 3 & Indy Lights

-2013 GP3 Series and Audi R8 LMS Cup
+2013-14 GP3 Series and Audi R8 LMS Cup

-Fong will race in the 2013 GP3 Series with Status Grand Prix.
+Fong raced in the 2013 GP3 Series with Status Grand Prix.
+He finished 21st in the standings with only one points finish, a 9th place in Silverstone.

 On 10 November 2013, Fong won the Audi R8 LMS Cup series title in Macau.

+In 2014, Fong returned to GP3, this time with Jenzer Motorsport.
+He only competed in the first four rounds and did not score any points.

 Formula One

 Fong tested with the Sauber Formula 1 team in 2014, completing 99 laps of the Valencia circuit in a 2012 Sauber C31.
 In 2015, Fong joined the Lotus Formula One team as a development driver.